 The Town is very pleasant and has lots of restaurants and shops.
 We visited on a Wednesday and there was a nice, small market next to the marina.

 There are good restaurants, shops, chandlery, chemist etc all within five mins walk of the marina.
-There is Perros port and Perros town–a good 15 to 20 minute walk up the hill where there are more restaurants and very good shops.
+There are Perros port and Perros town–a good 15 to 20-minute walk up the hill where there are more restaurants and very good shops.
 There is also a fine beach on the other side of the Town which is around 30mins walk.
 Most shops are closed on Sundays and Mondays.

-There is an excellent “TI” BUS service which operates a circular route Perros/Ploumanach/ Trebeurden/Lannion/Perros etc. 2 Euros any distance (this company also operate Paimpol/St Quay Portrieux/Binic/ St Brieuc etc).
-Also lots of cash points.
 There is a small fish market next to the Restaurant du Quai.
-Also a local bus service to go to the town and on to the excellent beaches which overlook the Sept Iles.
+Also, a local bus service to go to the town and on to the excellent beaches which overlook the Sept Iles.
+This bus service only runs during school holidays which are from late June to the end of August.

 Beware of strong tides through the marina gates when they first open or just before they close.
-Suggest you wait until the wall is covered and then all the water does not flow through the marina gates.
+Suggest you wait until the wall is covered and then all the water does not flow so fast through the marina gates.
 Probably 20mins, after the gate opens, is sufficient.
 The water also swirls around inside the marina for the initial period after opening, so again, be careful.

 Guide du Port

-There are lots of other Pizzerias and creperies near the marina.
+There are lots of Pizzerias and creperies near the marina.